 Theatre Arts continually strives to use district funds wisely and economically.
-Aging facilities and equipment have required that we apply any savings during the year to upgrade, repair, or replace instructional equipment.
-Hopefully the remodel will include all new equipment (where applicable), thereby lessening the need for repairs.
+We are thrilled and relieved that the remodel will include all new equipment (where applicable), thereby lessening the need for repairs.
 However, maintenance costs will be ongoing.

 • How do your budget statistics compare to the district-wide range?